kajalsandha/Kajal_8972108_Assignment03_SEP/README.md

 5. Are the bias reports easy to interpret and actionable for developers?
 6. Are access control measures adequate in preventing unauthorized use of sensitive training data?

+**Preliminary Tasks**

+1. **Clarifying and finalizing requirements:**
+ * Complete the specific criteria by conducting seminars and client interviews.
+ * Record every expectation that the client has for the system.
+2. **Strategy for Gathering and Preparing Data:**
+ * Describe a plan for gathering and preparing a variety of excellent training data.
+ * During data collecting, make sure that ethical and data privacy rules are followed.
+3. **Design of the System Architecture:**
+ * Create a system-wide blueprint that is both scalable and maintainable.
+4. **Framework for Tagging and Categorization:**
+* Create a schema that allows questions to be tagged according to topic, level of difficulty, and other criteria.
+* Put in place automated and configurable classification systems.
+5. **System for detecting bias and rebalancing data:**
+* Create methods to efficiently detect and rebalance biased data.
+* Make actionable suggestions and bias alerts in real time.
+6. **Respect for Data Privacy Laws:**
+* Include provisions that guarantee that data usage conforms with the CCPA and GDPR.
+* Perform routine audits and compliance inspections.